Bisonai/vrf-consumer/README.md

 ```

 The script will print out a public address corresponding to your mnemonic.
-Then, you can use this address to receive free KLAY using [baobab's faucet](https://baobab.wallet.klaytn.foundation/faucet).
+Then, you can use this address to receive free KLAY using [Baobab's faucet](https://baobab.wallet.klaytn.foundation/faucet).

 ## Installation